Back to blog

 How to measure HRV without overreading it

-The clinical standard for RR intervals is the electrocardiogram.
-From those intervals, different HRV metrics can be calculated.
 In wearables and recovery apps, the most common metric is RMSSD, which captures rapid beat-to-beat changes and is generally used as a practical proxy for vagal activity.
 Many watches and rings estimate HRV overnight using optical sensors; chest straps and some apps measure it in the morning over one to five minutes.
+Use them as tracking tools, not pocket ECGs.

 Both approaches can be useful if you are consistent.
 Overnight measurement captures many hours and reduces the bias of feeling nervous while measuring.
 Morning measurement lets you control posture, timing and breathing.
 What does not work is mixing methods and drawing precise conclusions: ring one week, watch the next, chest strap occasionally, sometimes seated and sometimes lying down.